Martin Nystrand

 CLASS (Classroom Language Assessment System)

-In recognition of his research, Professor Nystrand was awarded the 2011 Distinguished Lifetime Research Award from the National Conference on Research in Language and Literacy (NCRLL)
+In recognition of his research, Taylor & Francis published Reciprocity as a Principle of Discourse: Selected Writings of Martin Nystrand (2026), a forty-year compendium of Nystrand’s research on writing and dialogic pedagogy.
+He was awarded the 2011 Distinguished Lifetime Research Award by the National Conference on Research in Language and Literacy (NCRLL).

 Recent Books